 Karen Steen ran in the USA Olympic Marathon Trials, won several Capital City Marathons, and won Master's National Championships.

-Karen Steen ran in high school and college.
-Linda Huyck never ran a step for her college team.
+Karen Steen ran in high school and college, while Linda Huyck never ran at the college level.
 Susan Havens took up running later in life and became one of the top master’s runners in the United States.

-All three have one thing in common—they are among a handful of female runners from Thurston County to ever qualify for and run in qualified for and run in the U.S. Olympic Marathon Trials.
-I enjoyed serving as their coach during their Olympic Trials qualifying runs and as master’s runners.
+Despite their different backgrounds, all three women share a remarkable achievement—they are among the few female runners from Thurston County to qualify for and compete in the U.S. Olympic Marathon Trials.
+I had the privilege of coaching them during their qualifying runs and as master’s runners.

 Karen Steen

-Karen Steen (Bell was Karen’s maiden name) was a high school and college star hurdler.
-She had a fantastic range.
-After coaching her to the U.S. Olympic Trials in the marathon, we worked on a plan for Karen to go after a national master's record in the 400-meter hurdles.
+Karen Steen (Bell was her maiden name) was a standout hurdler in high school and college, showcasing an impressive range of athletic abilities.
+After coaching her to the U.S. Olympic Trials in the marathon, we devised a plan for Karen to pursue a national master's record in the 400-meter hurdles.

-With incredible determination, Karen got that national 400-meter hurdle record for her age group on a sprained ankle, no less!
-She was a fantastic runner who won our local marathon (the Capital City Marathon) several times and became the best in the USA for her age in the steeplechase.
+With incredible determination, Karen achieved that national 400-meter hurdle record for her age group, even while dealing with a sprained ankle!
+She was an exceptional runner who won our local marathon, the Capital City Marathon, several times, and excelled in the steeplechase, becoming the best in the USA for her age group.

-I will never forget Karen for her incredible range of events and her extraordinary focused determination.
-Karen qualified for the USA Olympic trials while working full time and raising a family.
-This was no easy task.
+I will never forget Karen's impressive versatility across events and her extraordinary focus and determination.
+Despite working full time and raising a family, she qualified for the USA Olympic Trials, which was no easy feat.

-Karen's life story is a testament to what hard work and determination can do in life.
-She works hard at everything she does day in and day out.
+Karen's life story is a testament to the power of hard work and determination.
+She consistently puts in a hard and consistent effort in everything she does.

 Linda Huyck

-Linda became one of the best master's runners in America.
-She has inspired many other runners along her journey as well.
+Linda has since become one of the best master's runners in America and has inspired countless others.

-What I appreciate most about Linda is her consistent upbeat, positive attitude.
+What I appreciate most about Linda is her consistently upbeat attitude.

-If you want to read more about Linda Huyckyou can check out this article written about her in Runner's World Magazine.
+If you want to read more about Linda Huyck, check out this article in Runner's World Magazine.

 Susan Havens

-One of the other athletes I coached at the U.S. Olympic Trials, Susan Havens, did not start running until later in life.
-She never ran in high school, college, or as a young adult.
-However, Susan ran in the Olympic Trials at about 40 years of age.
+One of the athletes I coached at the U.S. Olympic Trials, Susan Havens, started running later in life.
+She never competed in high school, college, or as an adult.
+However, at around age 40, Susan qualified to run in the Olympic Trials.

-Susan also won the Capital City marathon and was ranked high in the world as a Master's runner.
-The point of bringing this up is to show that there is always a second chance to go after big goals.
-Susan had a great gift, yet she never knew she had national class talent as a runner until she started training for marathons as an adult.
+Susan also won the Capital City Marathon and was ranked worldwide as a Master's runner.
+I mention this to emphasize that there is always a second chance to pursue big goals.
+Susan had incredible talent, but never realized she had national-class potential as a runner until she began training for marathons as an adult.

-It was great day when Susan qualified for the Olympic Trials.
-Susan worked as hard as anyone I’ve coached in my lifetime.
-She was very dedicated to running to her God-given potential later in life.
-Susan also inspired others to give running a try because of her example.
+The day Susan qualified for the Olympic Trials was a remarkable moment.
+She worked harder than anyone I’ve coached and remained dedicated to reaching her God-given potential later in life.
+Susan also inspired others to give running a try through her example.

-I remember most about Susan's quiet, soft-spoken humble spirit and extreme consistency in her training.
-Susan also qualified for the USA Marathon Olympic trials while working and raising a family.
-Amazing is often an overused word.
-However, Susan is amazing on so many different levels.
+What I remember most about Susan is her quiet, soft-spoken, and humble spirit, as well as her exceptional consistency in training.
+She qualified for the USA Marathon Olympic Trials while working and raising a family.
+While the word "amazing" is often overused, it truly describes Susan on many levels.

-There you have it.
-These three very different yet incredible Thurston runners share a common legacy—all qualified for U.S. Olympic Marathon Trials.
-Each took a different road to success and inspired others along their journey.
+These three incredible runners from Thurston share a common legacy—all have qualified for the U.S. Olympic Marathon Trials.
+Each took a different path to success and inspired others along their journey.

 Blessings,